Early Voting holds off Epicenter to win Preakness Stakes

 “I was never worried,” Brown said.
 “Once we had a good target, I actually preferred that.
 We were fine to go to the lead, but I thought down the back side it was going to take a good horse to beat us.
 And a good horse did run up on us near the wire and it was about the only one that could run with us.”

+Some of that might be muted in the aftermath of Early Voting’s impressive performance.

+“That’s very hard to get an owner to pass on the Derby, and they did the right choice,” said Ortiz, who won the Preakness for the first time.
+“The horse, I don’t think he was seasoned enough to run in a 20-horse field and they proved that they were right today.
+I’ve been on him since he was a baby.
+We always knew he was very talented, but we knew he was going to be a late developer.”

-Klarman and Brown cast doubt on the possibility of a showdown between Derby and Preakness champions in the June 11 Belmont Stakes because Early Voting might not be fit for the mile-and-a-half Belmont.
+Klarman and Brown cast doubt on the possibility of Early Voting taking on Rich Strike in the Belmont to make it a showdown between the Derby and Preakness winners.
+They said Early Voting might not be suited for the mile-and-a-half Belmont.

 But Early Voting had no problem with 1 3/16 miles in the Preakness, which did not have a blazing fast pace like the Derby.